 We saw this happen on Easter Sunday.

-There were some pastors that decided to have social distancing types of services, and we were told that license plate numbers and parking lots were gonna be written down as a means of uh penalizing people that want to go to church on Sunday and even instances where drive up Easter services.
+All right, there were some pastors that decided to have social distancing types of services, and we were told that license plate numbers and parking lots were going to be written down as a means of penalizing people that want to go to church on Sunday, and even instances where drive-up Easter services, I assume that would be your drive-up, and you get an Easter message from your pastor, and you want to do that for your family.

-Um you now have a study out today, and this was pretty shocking to me.
+And after Holy Week, you now have a study out today, and this was pretty shocking to me.

-Would you favor or oppose requiring everyone to take a coronavirus blood test and for some people to wear electronic ankle bracelets?
+And the question was to speed in the end to the national lockdown, would you favor or oppose requiring everyone to take a coronavirus blood test and for some people to wear electronic ankle bracelets?

-Well, independents, the major vast majority, no.
+Okay, well, independents, the vast majority, no.

-Republicans, vast majority no.
+Republicans, vast majority, no.

-Democrats, 4938, yeah.
+Democrats, 49, 38, yeah.

 Mandating blood testing, electronic bracelets.

-I'll tell you what's not gonna work.
+I'll tell you what's not going to work.

 You can't shed the Constitution.

-Um the stay at home orders now are not being listened to by some people because they feel it goes too far.
+These stay-at-home orders now are not being listened to by some people because they feel it goes too far.

-Uh now you have checkpoints targeting out of state residents.
+Now you have checkpoints targeting out-of-state residents.

-Uh that is now drawing complaints and some legal scrutiny.
+That is now drawing complaints and some legal scrutiny.

-Uh you had a former police officer arrested in a park.
+You had a former police officer arrested in a park.

 What was he doing?